7 minutes read

 Public transport remains limited to buses.
 There is no direct Metro line in Majan.
 This can create reliance on taxis or ride-share services.
 Those who work in areas like Dubai Marina or JLT may face 30–40 minute travel times during peak hours.

 Majan is still maturing.
-Several plots are under construction, especially near Barari border zones.
+Several plots are under construction, especially near the Barari border zones.
 Noise, dust, and occasional road detours are part of the current landscape.
 This may not appeal to residents seeking completely quiet surroundings.

 There are only a few basic clinics within the community.
 For specialised care or larger hospitals, residents must travel 10–15 minutes to Silicon Oasis or Mirdif.
 Similarly, there are no IB or British-curriculum schools in the immediate vicinity.